Today in Hockey History: Jan. 31

 Hall of Fame Moments

-Dit Clapper became the first player in Boston Bruins’ history to score 100 goals, on Jan.
+Dit Clapper became the first player in Boston Bruins history to score 100 goals on Jan.
 31, 1933, during a 5-1 to the visiting Blackhawks.

-A pair of Chicago legends had big nights, on Jan.
+A pair of Chicago legends had big nights on Jan.
 31, 1963, when the Blackhawks beat the Bruins 9-2.
 Bobby Hull scored his eighth career hat trick and added two assists.
 Stan Mikita lit the lamp three times for the first hat trick of his career.

-Bobby Orr joined Clapper as the only defenseman in Bruins history to score 100 goals, on Jan.
+Bobby Orr joined Clapper as the only defenseman in Bruins history to score 100 goals on Jan.
 31, 1971, with two goals and an assist in a 6-0 win over the Blues.
 Goaltender Eddie Johnston recorded his 18th career shutout, as Boston won their 17th straight home game.

-Jacques Lemaire scored his fifth career hat trick, on Jan.
+Jacques Lemaire scored his fifth career hat trick on Jan.
 31, 1978, as the Canadiens extended their team-record undefeated streak to 18 straight games (16-0-2) with a 5-3 win at the Colorado Rockies.

-Bernie Federko scored two goals and added an assist, on Jan.
+Bernie Federko scored two goals and added an assist on Jan.
 31, 1986, to give him 800 career points, as the Blues won 6-4 over the Red Wings.
 He is still the franchise’s all-time leading score with 1,073 points.

 Six years after being the youngest All-Star ever, on Jan.
 31, 1990, Yzerman had the first four-goal game of his NHL career and picked up an assist to lead the Red Wings to a 7-5 win over the Oilers.

-Dale Hawerchuk became the 23rd player in NHL history to score 500 career goals, on Jan.
+Dale Hawerchuk became the 23rd player in NHL history to score 500 career goals on Jan.
 31, 1996, when the Blues blanked the Maple Leafs in Toronto 4-0.
 Fuhr recorded his 15th career shutout in the win.

-Mats Sundin had a goal and two assists, on Jan.
+Mats Sundin had a goal and two assists on Jan.
 31, 2001, to become just the 10th player in Maple Leafs’ history to score 500 points, in a 4-3 win at the Carolina Hurricanes.

 Odds & Ends

-George Konik became the first Penguins player to be awarded a penalty shot, on Jan.
+George Konik became the first Penguins player to be awarded a penalty shot on Jan.
 31, 1968, and he scored a goal against Hall of Famer Glenn Hall, but Pittsburgh lost 9-4 in St. Louis.

-Rookie Mike Foligno scored his second career hat trick and added an assist, on Jan.
+Rookie Mike Foligno scored his second career hat trick and added an assist on Jan.
 31, 1980, as the Red Wings beat the Penguins 4-3.
-Exactly nine years later, scored his eighth and final career hat trick to give him 600 points in the Sabres’ 5-3 win at the Hartford Whalers.
+Nine years later, he scored his eighth and final career hat trick to give him 600 points in the Sabres’ 5-3 win at the Hartford Whalers.

-Brian Bellows became the 107th NHL player to appear in 1,000 career games, on Jan.
+Brian Bellows became the 107th NHL player to appear in 1,000 career games on Jan.
 31, 1996, and he picked up an assist in a 4-1 Tampa Bay Lightning win over the visiting Penguins.

 On Jan.
 31, 2010, the Maple Leafs pulled off a pair of notable trades.
-First, they sent Matt Stajan, Niklas Hagman, Jamal Mayers and Ian White to the Calgary Flames for Dion Phaneuf Fredrik Sjostrom and Keith Aulie.
-Phaneuf was the centerpiece of the deal and played 423 games for the Leafs and served as captain before being traded to the Senators in 2016.
+First, they sent Matt Stajan, Niklas Hagman, Jamal Mayers, and Ian White to the Calgary Flames for Dion Phaneuf, Fredrik Sjostrom, and Keith Aulie.
+Phaneuf was the centerpiece of the deal, played 423 games for the Leafs, and served as captain before being traded to the Senators in 2016.

 The Leafs also acquired goaltender Jean-Sebastian Giguere from the Anaheim Ducks for Vesa Toskala and Jason Blake.
 He won 17 games for Toronto over the next season and a half.

-Mika Zibanejad scored his second career hat trick, on Jan.
+Mika Zibanejad scored his second career hat trick on Jan.
 31, 2019, to lead the Rangers to a 4-3 win over the rival Devils.
 He had the game-winning goal for the fourth time in New York’s last five games.
 He was the first Ranger to accomplish this feat since Hall of Fame Rod Gilbert did in December of 1966.

 Happy Birthday to You